 Todd Gabbard, an associate professor of architecture, invited local development groups to collaborate with his students, all Kansas State University Master of Architecture candidates, for a fresh look at challenges and opportunities in their communities.
 The idea sparked interest among several communities, including Colby, Cuba and Eureka.

 The Office of the Provost and the Center for Engagement and Community Development (CECD) are excited to announce that we are awarding five engagement incentive grants for spring 2013.
 We had outstanding applications from a variety of academic disciplines and wish all of the applicants the best of luck in their future engagement endeavors.
-Our five funded proposals are:

 K-State is pleased to announce the 2013 Excellence in Engagement Award Winners.